 |

-As a design grows in complexity, more complex test benches are needed to ensure the functionality of
+But as a design grows in complexity, more complex test benches are also needed to ensure the functionality of

 TestBencher Pro - Advanced Bus-Functional Models